 Attack Techniques: Trojaned Clipboard

 Today in “Attack techniques so stupid, they can’t possibly succeedexcept they do!” — the trojan clipboard technique.
-The attacking website convinces the victim user to copy something dangerous to their clipboard, and then paste it into a powerful and trusted context.
+In this technique, the attacking website convinces the victim to paste something the site has silently copied to the user’s clipboard into a powerful and trusted context.

-A walkthrough of this attack can be found in the ThreatDown Blog, but can be summed up in a single image:
+A walkthrough of this attack can be found in the ThreatDown Blog, but simple screenshots give you the gist:

-… but this protection still relies upon the user having some concept that they might be under attack.
+… but that protection still relies upon the user having some concept that they might be under attack and not hitting Enter.

 Nothing New Under the Sun

-In the current scenario, the target victim context is a command prompt, but this is far from the first time an attack like this has been seen.
+In the current scenario, the target victim context is a native execution surface, but this is far from the first time an attack like this has been seen.

 Two weeks ago, attackers were abusing the Win+R Run dialog: